nyepaul/panchat/README.md

 # panchat
-A fun little chat audio chat interface with OpenAI GPT-3 using speaker and microphone.
+A fun little audio chat interface with OpenAI GPT-3 using speaker and microphone.